 Tragically, the glory days of mounted warriors lasted little more than a century, a tiny fraction of the more than 10,000-year history of Indians here.
 With the decimation of the buffalo herds, military defeat and white settlement, the picturesque culture of these proud, nomadic hunter/warriors was shattered and is only a memory today.
 One can understand that these people have had trouble adapting to the humdrum existence of sedentary life on a reservation.

 © Copyright 2005 Bayard Fox and Equitours, Ltd.

 About the Author: Bayard Fox has been riding for 70 years on six continents and has ridden enough miles to circle the globe several times.
-He is owner and founder of Equitours Worldwide Horseback Riding Vacations.
+He is the founder of Equitours Worldwide Horseback Riding Vacations.
 He and his wife also own the Bitterroot Dude Ranch where they raise and train Arabian horses.
 Bayard has been leading and organizing riding tours for 35 years.

 Native Americans (main page)